Januvia (Sitagliptin)(℞) Prescription Required

-Take advantage of this free Januvia coupon, available only at our Canadian Pharmacy Online!
+Take advantage of this Januvia coupon, available only at our Canadian Pharmacy Online!
 This coupon is applicable on your first order over $50.
 Coupon codes cannot be combined and are one-time use only.

 JANUVIA can be used to improve blood sugar levels in adult patients with type 2 diabetes mellitus in addition to diet and exercise.

 Proper Use of this medication